Skip to main content

 MAJOR PUBLICATIONS

-Brooks’s most recent publication is New Arrivals that outlines a post-Brexit, points-based immigration system from entry to exit for a Labour government.
-It won the Fabian Society’s Jenny Jeger Prize for outstanding Fabian publication of the year and POLITICO describes it as “the first major pamphlet on Labour’s immigration policy for over a decade”.
-His previous publications on citizenship and immigration include Becoming British (2016) described by Labour Leader Keir Starmer as “” and Reforming the UK’s Citizenship Test (2022), whose research contributed to a parliamentary inquiry by the House of Lords Justice and Home Affairs Committee.
+Brooks recently published New Arrivals outlining a comprehensive post-Brexit points-based system for a Keir Starmer-led Labour government.
+It won the Fabian Society’s prestigious Jenny Jeger Prize for outstanding Fabian publication of the year, has policy ideas included in the Fabian Society’s recommended policies for Labour’s 2024 General Election manifesto and described by POLITICO as “the first major pamphlet on Labour’s immigration policy for over a decade.”
+His previous publications on citizenship and immigration include Becoming British (2016), described by Labour Party leader Keir Starmer MP as “a very good and thought-provoking read” and Reforming the UK’s Citizenship Test (2022) which contributed to a parliamentary inquiry by the House of Lords Justice and Home Affairs Committee and featured on television.

 His other major publications include Hegel’s Political Philosophy: A Systematic Reading of the Philosophy of Right (2007, 2nd ed 2013) that develops a new “systematic” approach to interpreting Hegel that is showcased in Hegel’s Political Philosophy: On the Normative Significance of Method and System (co-edited with Sebastian Stein).
-He is co-editor (with Martha C. Nussbaum) of Rawls’s Political Liberalism (2015) with contributors including Frank I. Michelman, Onora O’Neill, Jeremy Waldron and Paul Weithman.
+He is co-editor (with Martha C. Nussbaum) of Rawls’s Political Liberalism (2015) with contributors including Frank I. Michelman, Onora O’Neill, Jeremy Waldron, Paul Weithman, Nussbaum and Brooks described as ” leading political, moral, and legal theorists” in “this jewel of a collection”.
 Brooks has also published widely in the area of global justice, including The Oxford Handbook of Global Justice (2020), The Global Justice Reader (2008, rev ed 2023) and its companion Global Justice: An Introduction (2023) where his work is noted being a “pioneer” of cross-cultural “global” approach to global justice.

 CURRENT PROJECTS

 UK Immigration Law & Policy: Described as “a leading authority on immigration law and policy” and “the UK’s leading expert” on Britain’s the Life in the UK citizenship test, Brooks is the author of the only comprehensive report examining it (brief, report, video) and successfully advocated for the inclusion of British culture and history in the test.
-His recommendations have been supported by the House of Lords Select Committee on Citizenship and Civic Engagement (2018), the House of Lords Liaison Committee (2022) and House of Lords’ Justice and Home Affairs Committee, which led to the latter holding an inquiry examinations issues raised in his work.
-The government has confirmed it will produce a new fourth edition.
-Brooks is widely cited from evidence he gave to the Law Commission review of the Immigration Rules, accepted by government, and a fundamental reform of these rules..
-Brooks is a member of the Office for National Statistics Government Statistical Service Migration Expert Group, working with the Home Office, other key government departments and devolved administrations.
-His report Sea Change on Border Control on small boat crossings in the English Channel has been discussed in Parliament (a video about it seen over 6 million times).
-Brooks currently works on reforming the UK’s Life in the UK test and the wider immigration system, as well as developing an improved integration strategy.
-He has advised the award-winning BBC One drama “Call the Midwife” and the BBC One programme “Rip Off Britain” on immigration-matters.
+His recommendations have been supported by the House of Lords Select Committee on Citizenship and Civic Engagement (2018), the House of Lords Liaison Committee (2022) and the House of Lords Justice and Home Affairs Committee leading to an inquiry that examined issues raised in his work and adopting many of his recommendations for reforms.
+The Government confirmed it will produce a new fourth edition.

 Research Interests British Politics